perfanalytics/pose2sim/README.md

 </br>

+The logs provide detailed statistics:
+- For each keypoint, their mean reprojection error (mm and px), the average number of cameras excluded, and the interpolated frames.
+- For the full keypoint set, the grand mean reprojection error (mm and px), the grand mean number of cameras excluded, and the percentage of exclusion for each camera.

+> [!TIP]
-Check printed output, and visualize your trc in OpenSim: `File -> Preview experimental data`.\
+> Visualize your output trc files in the Blender add-on or in OpenSim: `File -> Preview experimental data`.\

-If your triangulation is not satisfying, try and release the constraints in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.
+> [!TIP]
+> If results are not satisfactory, primarily increase `min_cameras_for_triangulation` in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.\
+> Then try increasing `likelihood_threshold_triangulation` or decreasing `reproj_error_threshold_triangulation`.

 </br>